 The key to summer pruning is timing.
-Timing depends on several factors, including but not limited to: vine age; orchard environment; climate; canopy vigour; fertiliser use; the layout and structure of the orchard; and the size of the block.
+Timing depends on several factors, including but not limited to vine age; orchard environment; climate; canopy vigour; fertiliser use; the layout and structure of the orchard; and the size of the block.
 These factors will vary between and within orchards.

 Key considerations for achieving good results from pruning are:

-- Tipping non-terminating shoots in the fruiting canopy to approximately four to six leaves past the last flower.
-The best time to do this is just as the earliest shoots begin to tangle. - Removing vigorous excess canes as they will compete with fruit growth and increase shading.
+- Tip squeezing non-terminating shoots in the fruiting canopy to approximately four to six leaves past the last flower.
+The best time to do this is just as the earliest shoots begin to tangle. - Removing vigorous excess canes, and canes with no fruit (blanks), as they will compete with fruit growth and increase shading.

-- Terminated shoots do not need to be cut or shortened as these will not continue to grow or cause shading and are potentially the best cane to leave for next year's fruiting wood. - Late growth (after flowering) should be removed as canes grown before flowering are often more fruitful than late grown canes. - Shaded cane or spurs need to be removed, as wood that is exposed to sunlight will always produce more flowers and better-quality fruit. - Canes growing back over the leader need to be removed as they are not optimal for vine structure and growth.
+- - Self-terminated shoots do not need to be cut or shortened as these will not continue to grow or cause shading and are potentially the best cane to leave for next year's fruiting wood. - Late growth (after flowering) should be removed as canes grown before flowering are always more fruitful than late grown canes. - Shaded cane or spurs need to be removed, as wood that is exposed to sunlight will always produce more flowers and better-quality fruit. - Canes growing back over the leader need to be removed as they are difficult to tie down and are not optimal for vine structure and growth.